dagda1/cuttingedge/packages/use-shortcuts/README.md

   ref?: React.RefObject<HTMLElement>;
 }
 ```
-In the example above, a `shortcutMap` object is supplied which is a key value pair of *actions* that are dispatched when keyboard events are triggered.
+The configuration object has a required property `shortcutMap` which is a key value pair of *actions* that are dispatched when keyboard events are triggered.

-In this example, if the `a` key is pressed, the use `useShortcuts` hook will dispatch an action of `{ type: 'MOVE_LEFT' }` to the handler function that is also supplied to the configuration object.
+In this example, if the `a` key is pressed, the `useShortcuts` hook will dispatch an action object of `{ type: 'MOVE_LEFT' }` to the handler function that is also a required field of the configuration object.

 The `handler` attribute takes a function that expects an `Action` object: